jarnovirta/CyberSecBaseProject1/README.md

 3. Log in as 'kevinmitnick', password '123456'
 4. Add a post.
 A 'Delete' button is shown next to Kevin's new post, not next to the Admin's post.
 Kevin is not an admin.
 5. Open an HTTP request in the developer tools / network tab and copy the value of the JSESSIONID session cookie.
 6. Using an application for generating HTTP requests (I use the ARC add-on in Chrome), make a POST request to localhost:8080/posts/delete (it should be delete but I took a shortcut because a DELETE request would require using an AJAX request which would require tinkering with the CSRF token...).
-Set header "content-type" to "application/x-www-form-urlencoded".
-In request body, set parameter "id" to 1 ("id=1").
+Set header `"content-type"` to `"application/x-www-form-urlencoded"`.
+In request body, set parameter "id" to 1 (`"id=1"`).
 7. Refresh your browser view.
 Kevin was able to delete a post by user 'admin'.

 #### Steps to fix the issue: